 Students at the School of Pharmacy can experience, through Community Care Pharmacy experiential rotations, opportunities for developing techniques that will allow themselves to be seen as healthcare delivery leaders rather than supporters.

 Advancing Healthcare in the Upstate

 The Community Care Pharmacy greatly values its opportunity to serve the uninsured patients from area Free Clinics.
 School of Pharmacy advanced students serve, under the supervision of a state registered pharmacist, as medication and therapy educators to these uninsured patients.
 Elements of this individualized healthcare education approach prior to medication dispensing and counseling involves patient medication reconciliation, a review of most recent lab values, assessment of overall therapy progress and development of a personalized action plan aimed at ensuring the prevention of adverse drug events or potential adverse drug events.
-The actual dispensing and face-to-face counseling with this information is a major contributor to the patient’s I’m Helping Myself ® approach to healthcare.

 Come and Visit with Us

 Plan to visit our pharmacy on your next visit to Clinton and the Presbyterian College School of Pharmacy.
 We are located inside the School of Pharmacy at 307 North Broad Street adjacent to our college Medical Health Center and the adjoining Wellness Center.
 Telephone: 864.938.3933.